nicocardiel/ucmima/docs/installation.rst

    $ make

-4.- Finally, you must finish the installation procedure by placing the executable file in itsr corresponding directory.
+4.- Finally, you must finish the installation procedure by placing the executable file in its corresponding directory.
 If you are installing the software in the by default directory (``/usr/local/...``), you need root privileges: